 This may seem obvious but it's worth asking yourself - how do I want my images to look and feel?
 Racy?
 Romantic?
 Glam?
 Boho?
 Hop on Pinterest and collect a few inspiration photos and see if you notice a theme.
 Are your favourite images voyeuristic or posed?
 Raw or soft and pretty?
 Detail shots or portraits?
 Having a better understanding of the style of images you love will make it easier to identify that style in a photographer's boudoir portfolio.

-I hope this article was helpful to you, and it makes the process of choosing a boudoir photographer much easier.
+I hope this article was helpful to you, and now you feel confident in how to choose a boudoir photographer that's right for you.
 I hope you have an incredible shoot with whomever you choose!
 Got questions about shooting with me?
 Send me a message!